 |Community:||ajax | socket.io|

-New tutorial every 2 weeks!
+New tutorial coming soon!
 Subscribe to the newsletter to not miss out.

 I wasn't sure whether we should have an abstraction layer on top of Redux, but after using Kea for a day I never looked back.
 Kea feels like the good kind of magic.
 You can understand what’s happening, but it takes away a lot of the tedious tasks.
 Adding more features doesn't feel like adding more complexity.